oxarbitrage/crosslink2/README.md

 ### Overview

-We model a shared “network” state that all participants read from and write to.
+We model a shared "network" state that all participants read from and write to.
 In reality each node has its own copy of the chain and metadata, but here we collapse it into one global state for simplicity.

 The shared state includes:

-- **blocks** - a sequence of block-header records (both finalized and pending).
+- **blocks** - a sequence of block header records (both finalized and pending).
 - **currentHeight** – the height of the latest (non-finalized) block.
 - **finalizedHeight** – the height of the latest block that validators have agreed to finalize.